TheYellowArchitect/youtube-dlp-bash/README.md

 But if you don't want to paste and enter, not even copy, the optimal is obviously the very first script.

 **Obviously map both scripts to hotkeys, so you can download videos effortlessly.**

+Ah and ofc, it needs youtube-dl. [youtube-dlp](https://github.com/yt-dlp/yt-dlp) in this case (it is objectively superior)